RishabhGithub7348/RishabhGithub7348/README.md

 I'm a passionate **Full Stack AI Engineer** from Bengaluru, India, with a knack for building scalable web applications, AI-powered solutions, and innovative platforms.
 I thrive on exploring cutting-edge technologies like Frontend, Backend, AI, and DevOps, and I'm always open to exciting collaborations and impactful projects!

 🌱 **Currently working on:** Enhancing the [Monkey Science platform](https://monkeyscience.io) with AI-driven learning tools and real-time simulation streaming.
-🌱 Currently part time working on: Building automation tools with n8n at Fintech Dexter Capital to streamline financial workflows and boost efficiency.
+🌱 Currently part time working on: Building automation tools with n8n at Health AI startup Company to streamline health sector workflows and boost efficiency.
 💼 **Open to:** Freelance opportunities, open-source contributions, and innovative tech projects.
 📫 **Connect with me:**
 - Email: [rishabhmaurya7654@gmail.com](mailto:rishabhmaurya7654@gmail.com)